reg1reg1/reg1reg1.github.io/_posts/2020-06-29-pfSense-Firewall.md

 These notes are for my personal reference on the pfSense firewall, but I thought I should share these in case anyone else has the same confusions and also to avoid common pitfalls.
 I come from an "iptables" background, where we know the context and terminology is clearly L3 or Network layer.
 Hence , I have had little confusions with regards to iptable rules.
 The faint-hearted should not glance at the iptable chain and netfilter diagram, or else that person might give up on learning IPtables entirely - If you do not believe me, have a look [here](https://stuffphilwrites.com/wp-content/uploads/2014/09/FW-IDS-iptables-Flowchart-v2019-04-30-1.png).
 That being said, the terminology of pfSense and the rule structure, and some of the implicit behaviour threw me off a lot.

+In this section, we will explore how to setup a basic working network environment for pfSense, and configure some run-of-the mill firewall rules.

 ## Pre-requisites

 Basic understanding of network concepts and lingo such as packet headers and OSI layers.
-I would say some prior experience with a different firewall is handy but not required.
+I would say some prior experience with a different firewall comes in handy but not required.

 ## Setup and Config